-On the SX1261/2, the channel activity detection mode is designed to detect the presence of a LoRa® preamble or data symbols while the previous generations of products were only able to detect LoRa® preamble symbols.
+On the SX1268, the channel activity detection mode is designed to detect the presence of a LoRa® preamble or data symbols while the previous generations of products were only able to detect LoRa® preamble symbols.

-Once in CAD mode, the SX1261/2 will perform a scan of the band for a user-selectable duration (defined in number of symbols) and will then return with the Channel Activity Detected IRQ if LoRa® symbols have been detected during the CAD.
+Once in CAD mode, the SX1268 will perform a scan of the band for a user-selectable duration (defined in number of symbols) and will then return with the Channel Activity Detected IRQ if LoRa® symbols have been detected during the CAD.

 The time taken for the channel activity detection is dependent upon the LoRa® modulation settings used.
 For a given configuration (SF/BW) the typical CAD detection time can be selected to be either 1, 2, 4, 8 or 16 symbols.
-Once the duration of the selected number of symbols has been done, the radio will remains for around half a symbol in Rx to post-process the measurement.
+Once the duration of the selected number of symbols has passed, the radio remains for around half a symbol in Rx to post-process the measurement.